odugbile1993/odugbile1993/README.md

 Data Analysis & Visualization: Crafting dashboards and reports to simplify complex datasets for decision-makers.

-Web Development: Proficient in HTML, CSS, JavaScript, Node.js, and Dart, with experience in both frontend and backend development.
+Web Development: Proficient in HTML, CSS, JavaScript, Node.js, python and Dart, with experience in both frontend and backend development.

 Database Management: Designing and optimizing databases using SQL and other relational database systems.